-We will invest a significant portion or even all of the Fund's assets in securities of other investment funds managed by RBC GAM or its affiliates, including investment funds that are not domiciled in Canada.
-We will only invest in securities of other investment funds where the investment is compatible with the Fund's investment objectives and strategies, and otherwise complies with applicable securities laws and the terms and conditions of any applicable exemptive relief obtained by RBC GAM on behalf of the Fund.
+We will invest a significant portion or even all of the Fund's assets in securities of the Underlying Fund, which is managed by an affiliate of RBC GAM and not domiciled in Canada.
+We will only do so where the investment is compatible with the Fund's investment objectives and strategies, and otherwise complies with applicable securities laws and the terms and conditions of any applicable exemptive relief obtained by RBC GAM on behalf of the Fund.
+Investors who receive a copy of this Memorandum will be deemed to have consented to such fund of fund investments.